 Minority banks play a unique role serving as catalysts for economic growth and revitalization in the neighborhoods they serve.
 These banks often play a critical role in providing credit, capital and financial services to low-to-moderate income and minority communities in urban, rural and suburban areas that are economically distressed and have historically been underserved by the financial industry.
 Minority banks know and understand the culture of the communities they serve and are able to provide customized and culturally-sensitive products and services.
 They finance small businesses, make housing affordable, revitalize community facilities, and provide financial literacy and technical assistance to their customers.

-Minority banks are committed to the social mission of helping to improve the lives and stabilizing neighborhoods despite the difficulties and challenges of operating in distressed communities.
+Minority banks are committed to the social mission of helping to improve lives and stabilizing neighborhoods despite the difficulties and challenges of operating in distressed communities.
 It is crucial that minority banks have the financial and regulatory support they need to stay operational and profitable.

-Staff Contacts: Rhonda Thomas-Whitley
+Staff Contacts: Kianga Lee and Rhonda Thomas-Whitley